-Repeated Reading – when done properly – is an evidence-based approach to fluency instruction.
+Repeated Reading – when done properly – is an effective, evidence-based approach to fluency instruction.
 Repeated Reading in various forms has been studied extensively (see Padeliadu & Giatzidou, 2018, for a review of eight meta-analyses).

 Several important characteristics of a Repeated Reading lesson must be present in order for it to be optimally effective.

 Some methods of reading fluency instruction involve the use of a timer — having students read as many words as they can within a designated time period (usually one or two minutes).
 Sometimes it is the reverse — timing how long it takes for a student to read a list of words or a passage.
 When a timer is used, the student should be advised that speed is not the only thing to focus on in their reading – they need to be accurate and observe the rules of punctuation and other conventions.

 This activity can be done with a whole class, small group or one-to-one.

 Want to drop us a line?
 You can get in touch by filling out the form below and we’ll get back to you as soon as possible!